vongohren/bekk-open-steemitpost/README.md

 ### **Discussion**

 I can't praise the site without mentioning what is beeing said about this platform.
-When I first mention this to people, they say, "Pyramid scheme", "Ponzi scheme".
+When I first mention this to people, they say "Pyramid scheme" or "Ponzi scheme".
 It's pretty much everybodys first reaction.
-The next is that, users don't pay to upvote, so where does the money come from?
+And the next thing they say is that users don't pay to upvote, so where does the money come from?

 #### **Pyramid scheme or Ponzi scheme**

 First of all, bitcoin was called a ponzi scheme in its early stages.
-Often is everything that seems to good to be true and can't be understood, some sort of scheme.
+Often times, everything that seems too good to be true and can't be understood is some sort of scheme.
 A ponzi scheme is an individual or organization, who pays returns to its investors from new capital paid to the operators by new investors, rather than from profit earned through legitimate sources.
 Following are some links to some argumentations around steemit.com and ponzi scheme:

 * [Steemit Criticized For Ponzi Scheme-Like Network](http://thebitcoinnews.com/steemit-criticized-for-ponzi-scheme-like-network-2/)
 * [The Great Steemit Debate: Tone Vays vs. Jeff Berwick “Ponzi Scheme or Paradigm Shift?”](https://anarchast.liberty.me/the-great-steemit-debate-tone-vays-vs-jeff-berwick-ponzi-scheme-or-paradigm-shift/)